Here are some links which might be of interest.

 Candy Verney – Used to lead choirs in Bradford and Trowbridge and like Chris was involved in the carol sings from the beginning.
-From this year (2016) she is no longer involved as she is now working in Ireland for much of the time.
+From 2016 she was no longer involved as she is now working in Ireland for much of the time.
 We are leaving the link to her web site here as a thank you for her years of help.

 Sing Alive – The Bradford on Avon Sing Alive choir is led by Sian Penlington.

 Kitchen Choir – The Facebook page for Masha Kaestner’s new choir meeting in Trowbridge.